anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_4/README.md

 ```

 but keep the barriers as they are.
 Save this version of the file as
 `litmus-tests/MP+wx-wy+ry-rx3.litmus`.
-Now, we can use the `failgraph` script,
+Now, we can use the `failgraph` script
-which (in some situations) generates a graph for a wiring that fails the
-postcondition.
-It works in this case, and generates our first graph with a
+to show us another cycle, in a graph that satisfies this new postcondition but
-cycle that isn't allowed by the memory model.
+isn't allowed by the memory model.

 ```bash
 ./failgraph litmus-tests/MP+wx-wy+ry-rx3.litmus